How to Make Money in the Music Industry: 19 Ways for Musicians & Artists

 Set yourself clear goals and crowdfunding could be your route to success.

 Have you got any other ideas about how musicians can make money?
-Share your comments and suggestions below.
+Share your comments and suggestions below on how to make money in the music industry.